dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

 More information on components and render modes is found in the <xref:blazor/components/index> and <xref:blazor/components/render-modes> articles.

-Based on the interactive render mode selected at app creation, the `Layout` folder is either in the server project in the `Components` folder or the root of the `.Client` project.
+Based on the interactive render mode selected at app creation, the `Layout` folder is either in the server project in the `Components` folder or at the root of the `.Client` project.
 The folder contains the following layout components and stylesheets:

 * The `MainLayout` component (`MainLayout.razor`) is the app's [layout component](xref:blazor/components/layouts).
 * The `MainLayout.razor.css` is the stylesheet for the app's main layout.
 * The `NavMenu` component (`NavMenu.razor`) implements sidebar navigation.
-Includes the [`NavLink` component](xref:blazor/fundamentals/routing#navlink-component) (<xref:Microsoft.AspNetCore.Components.Routing.NavLink>), which renders navigation links to other Razor components.
+The component includes [`NavLink` components](xref:blazor/fundamentals/routing#navlink-component) (<xref:Microsoft.AspNetCore.Components.Routing.NavLink>), which render navigation links to other Razor components.
 The <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component indicates to the user which component is currently displayed.
 * The `NavMenu.razor.css` is the stylesheet for the app's navigation menu.

 The `Routes` component (`Routes.razor`) is either in the server project or the `.Client` project and sets up routing using the <xref:Microsoft.AspNetCore.Components.Routing.Router> component.
 For client-side interactive components, the <xref:Microsoft.AspNetCore.Components.Routing.Router> component intercepts browser navigation and renders the page that matches the requested address.

+The `Components` folder of the server project holds the app's server-side components.
+Shared components are often placed at the root of the `Components` folder, while layout and page components are usually placed in folders within the `Components` folder.

 The `Components/Pages` folder of the server project contains the app's routable server-side Razor components (`.razor`).
 The route for each page is specified using the [`@page`](xref:mvc/views/razor#page) directive.